 Some of the newly formed prions resist being broken down by enzymes in the brain.
 Thus, they slowly accumulate.
 Prions also trigger other nearby PrPC to change into prions, and the process continues.
 When prions reach a certain number, disease results.
-Prions never change back into PrPC.
+Prions never change back into normal PrPC.

 PrPC is present in all cells of the body but has a high concentration in the brain.
 Consequently, most prion diseases affect the nervous system predominantly or exclusively.
 The most common change caused by prions is the formation of tiny bubbles in brain cells, and the brain becomes filled with microscopic holes.
 When samples of brain tissue are viewed through the microscope, they somewhat resemble Swiss cheese or a sponge (hence, the term spongiform).
 After a period of time (which can vary), the affected cells cease to function and die.

 Prion diseases may be